We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Notice that new outline object is displayed with red foot steps icon in the Object Inspector list.
 This means that the outline object does not have the backward path (second layer of stitches).

 Fig. 26.
-First part of the nut outline.
+First part of outline of the nut.

-Create the second outline part as a separate object.
+Create the second part of the outline as a separate object.
 Place the start point on top or near the end point of previous outline object.

 Fig. 27.
 Digitizing of second part of outline.
 Snap to Nodes option is on to simplify the nodes placement.

-Now we have 2 separate outline parts and we will join them together and create the second layer of stitches.
-Select the 2 outline objects and use main menu > Build > Outlines > Arrange Outline Parts command.
-Notice that Studio creates object composed of 2 original parts and it adds 2 identical parts with reverse order of nodes (see the Parts Inspector).
-They are so called 'backward paths'.
-Studio automatically reorders all outline parts so that they are sewn in a single draft.
+Now we have two separate parts of the outline and we will join them together and create the second layer of stitches.
+Select the two outline objects and use main menu > Build > Outlines > Arrange Outline Parts command.
+Notice that Studio creates object composed of two original parts and it adds two identical parts with reverse order of nodes (see the Parts Inspector).
+They are so called "backward paths".
+Studio automatically reorders all outline parts so that they are sewn continuously.
 Sewing starts in the start point of the first part and it ends in the same point.
-Program automatically creates path along all outline parts and back to the start point.
+Program automatically creates path along all oarts of the outline and then back to the start point.

 Arranged parts are joined into single item in the Object Inspector list (see the object no. 18 in fig. 24).

 Fig. 28.
-Complete outline of nut composed of 2 original parts and 2 automatically created parts.
+Complete outline of nut composed of two original parts and two automatically created parts.

-Select the whole nut outline and duplicate and rotate it for the rest of the nuts.
-Use the main menu > Transform > Transformations Window to accomplish this task.
+Select the whole outline of the nut and duplicate and rotate it for the rest of the nuts.
+Use the main menu > Transform > Object Transformations to accomplish this task.
 Then move rotated outlines to their position.

 Select the outline and use themain menu > Build > Outlines > Create Backward Path command to create object that is identical to the first outline, but it has reverse order of nodes.
 Notice that new object is displayed in the Object Inspector list with black footsteps in the icon, which means that it is a backward path.

-Fig. 32.
-Second layer of stitches (backward path) on lettering outline.
+Fig. 31.
+Second layer of stitches (backward path) of outline of the lettering.

 It is also possible to create above outlines automatically with Auto Outliner tool.